washim/GorilaML/docs/index.rst

 Plugin Development
 =====================================
-GorillaML is created based on Flask framework and this plugins created based on Flask blueprint framework.
+GorillaML is created on top of Flask framework and this plugins are created based on Flask blueprint framework.
 You have full controll to play with gorillaml plugins using Flask blueprint for more details start reading https://flask.palletsprojects.com/en/1.1.x/blueprints/

 You will found sample plugins here https://github.com/washim/GorillaML_Plugins